ElementsProject/lightning/doc/lightningd-config.5.md

 This option specifies that these (comma-separated) types are to be accepted, and ignored.

+* **min-emergency-msat**=*msat*

+  This is the amount of funds to keep in the wallet to close anchor channels (which don't carry their own transaction fees).
+It defaults to 25000sat, and is only maintained if there are any anchor channels (or, when opening an anchor channel).
+This amount may be insufficient for multiple closes at once, however.

 ### Cleanup control options:

 * **autoclean-cycle**=*SECONDS* [plugin `autoclean`, *dynamic*]